Frequently Asked Questions

 How can I donate to RVHFH?

-See our Donate section for all of the ways that you can donate to RVHFH and help build affordable housing
+See our Donate section for all the ways that you can donate to RVHFH and help build affordable houses.

 How are partner families selected?

-- RVHFH does not consider race, religion, or gender a factor in choosing the families who receive a home.
+- RVHFH does not consider race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression when choosing the families who receive a home.

-Aside from volunteering and paying a monthly mortgage, all families must attend educational classes that cover subjects such as taxes, insurance,
+Aside from volunteering and paying a monthly mortgage, all families must attend financial educational classes.

 What happens at the application meeting?